nyx-project/vyhub-documentation/docs/game/fivem.md

 ## Compatible Mods

+- Vanilla (no group sync)
 - ESX
+- QBCore (no group sync)

 ## Installation

 1. In VyHub open the `Add Server` dialog in the `Server` settings and create the server.
 2. Click on the `Setup` button of the server and follow the instructions.
+3. Make sure to add `add_ace resource.vyhub-fivem command allow` to your `server.cfg` if you want to use console command rewards
-3. Optionally, adjust the config files to your needs.
+4. Optionally, adjust the config files to your needs.

 ## Group Sync
-User groups are automatically synced.
+When using ESX, user groups are automatically synced.
 For this to work correctly, the serverbundle must be in `multigoup: disabled` mode.

 VyHub group names can be mapped to in-game groups at the `Advanced Properties` tab in the group settings.